Security-Onion-Solutions/securityonion-docs/suricata.rst

 Performance
 -----------

-Suricata uses :ref:`af-packet` to allow you to spin up multiple workers to handle more traffic.
+Suricata uses AF-PACKET to allow you to spin up multiple workers to handle more traffic.

-To change the number of AF-PACKET workers for :ref:`suricata`:
+To change the number of Suricata workers:

 -  Stop sensor processes: